(On the NEWW-website, you can also find the links

 A madhouse of one's own.

-The representation of mad women as a strategy of subversion and poetological stimulus
+The representation of mad women as a strategy of subversion and poetological

 in the novels of Emilia Pardo Bazán